-6.3 To what extent are changes permitted post-contract signature?
+6.3 To what extent are changes permitted postcontract signature?

-According to article 311 PCC, following European Court jurisprudence, the contract may only be changed after being signed on grounds of (i) public interest, or (ii) change of circumstances.
-The modification can be made if both parties agree, by a court decision, or even by a unilateral administrative act motivated by public interest reasons.
+According to article 312 PCC, following European Court jurisprudence, the contract may only be changed after being signed on grounds of (i) contractual clauses, (ii) public interest, or (iii) change of circumstances.

+A modification can be made (i) if both parties agree, (ii) by a court decision, or (iii) even by a unilateral administrative act motivated by public interest reasons.

-Nevertheless, modification of a contract is limited:
+Nevertheless, modification of a contract is limited, and may not lead to substantial modification of the scope of the contract.